larryngo97/FetchRewardsExercise/README.md

 Gathers data from json here: https://fetch-hiring.s3.amazonaws.com/hiring.json

+This application uses the Retrofit library to gather the data which can be learned about here: https://github.com/square/retrofit

 ## Overview

 The application starts with a basic list containing data from the JSON file in the specified URL.
 It is grouped by ListID, and sorted by ListID, then Name.